-Lewis, E. R. and A. J. Sedlacek, III (2011) Interactive comment on “Effective density of Aquadag and fullerene soot black carbon reference materials used for SP2 calibration” by M. Gysel et al. Atmos.
+Lewis, E. R. and A. J. Sedlacek, III.
+Interactive comment on “Effective density of Aquadag and fullerene soot black carbon reference materials used for SP2 calibration” by M. Gysel et al. Atmos.
 Meas.
 Tech.
-Discuss., 4, 4937-4955.
+Discuss.
+4, 4937-4955 (2011).

-Heiser, John H., and Arthur J. Sedlacek, III, Using Lidar to Measure Perfluorocarbon Tracers for the Verification and Monitoring of Cap and Cover Systems, Water, Air, & Soil Pollution, 170 345-357 (2006).
+Heiser, John H., and Arthur J. Sedlacek, III.
+Using Lidar to Measure Perfluorocarbon Tracers for the Verification and Monitoring of Cap and Cover Systems.
+Water Air Soil Pollut.
+170, 345-357 (2006).

-Vig, John, E. Heijne, W. Hunt, R. Lareau, Arthur J. Sedlacek, III, T. Swager, E. Towe, Guest Editor for a special issue of the peer-reviewed IEEE Sensors Journal entitled: “Sensors for the Prevention of Terrorist Acts” Volume 5 (4) (2005).
+Vig, John, E. Heijne, W. Hunt, R. Lareau, Arthur J. Sedlacek, III, T. Swager, E. Towe, Guest Editor for Special Issue: “Sensors for the Prevention of Terrorist Acts”.
+IEEE Sensors Journal 5 (4) (2005).

 Sedlacek III, Arthur.
 J., M. D. Ray and M. Wu, Application of UV Raman Scattering to Non- Traditional Stand-off Chemical Detection, Trends in Applied Spectroscopy.
 5, 19-38 (2004).

 Sedlacek III, Arthur J., Steven D. Christesen, Richard Colton and Tuan VoDinh; Editors SPIE Proceedings: Chemical and Biological Point Sensors for Homeland Defense , October 27- 31, 2003 in Providence, RI, 5269 (2003).